 In the photo (above), I know that horn-shaped growth on the right is a shoot, not a root, so I have aimed it upward in the pot.

-If you are planting more than one sprouted ginger, use a nice wide pot and place them side by side with room between for the rhizomes to expand.
+If you are planting more than one sprouted ginger, use a nice wide pot and place them side by side with a few inches space between them for the rhizomes to expand.

 Choose a pot several inches wider than your ginger root is long.
 If it’s 3-inches long, use a 6 to 8-inch wide x 6-inch deep pot with drainage holes.
 These plants grow wider as the root spreads.